 In accordance with accounting standards for not-for-profit entities, unconditional grant payments are recognized as an expense in the period in which they are approved.
 If these grants are to be paid over a period exceeding one year, they are recorded at the net present value of the future cash payments, using an applicable Treasury Bill rate.
-Grants that are conditioned upon a future and uncertain event are expensed when these conditions are met.
-A conditional promise to give is considered unconditional if the possibility that the condition will not be met is remote.
+Grants that are conditioned upon a future and uncertain event are expensed when these conditions are substantially met.